Clinical Medicine: Assessment

 Assessment comprises both summative and formative elements.
 Formative assessments allow students to measure their progress.
 Summative assessments must be passed in order to progress through the course; these include formal written (including computer-based) examinations, and clinical (i.e. practical) examinations; students also complete course work such as poster presentations, essays, log-books of clinical experience etc. Student performance during clinical rotations is also assessed and must be deemed satisfactory in order to progress with the course.

-The curriculum, supplemented by course handbooks, ensures that students understand what they will be expected to know for each assessment.
+The curriculum ensures that students understand what they will be expected to know for each assessment.
 Successful completion of each year of the course leads to the degrees of BM BCh (Bachelor of Medicine and Bachelor of Surgery).

 Year 4

-Students also complete course work such as poster presentations as part of special study modules.
+Students also complete workplace based assessments and other course work such as posters as part of special study modules.

 YeaR 5 (Specialty Rotations)